Interpretable global minima of deep ReLU neural networks on sequentially separable data: Introduction

-The loss landscape of ReLU neural networks, on the other hand, is not as well understood.
-Following assumptions adopted in \cite{choromanskaetal15}, in \cite{kawaguchi16} the activation functions are treated as random variables, and what is computed is the loss with expectation; under these assumptions, the loss reduces to the loss of a deep linear network. \cite{tian17} studied ReLU networks with no hidden layers, Gaussian distributed input data and target function a neural network with fixed weights, and found that certain types of critical points are not isolated. \cite{zhouliang18} studied shallow ReLU networks with very mild assumptions on the data, characterized all critical points of the square loss for parameters in certain regions of parameter space (depending on the activation pattern of the neurons, and not covering the whole space), and gave an example of a network for which there is a suboptimal local minimum.
-While not studying critical points of a loss function directly, \cite{grigsbyetal22, grigsbyetal23} studied functional properties of ReLU neural networks, such as ``functional dimension''\footnote{Defined as the rank of the Jacobian of the network with respect to its parameters.}, the level sets of which are contained in level sets of any loss function.
+The \textbf{loss landscape of ReLU neural networks}, on the other hand, is not as well understood.
+Following assumptions adopted in work by \citet{choromanskaetal15}, \cite{kawaguchi16} treats the activation functions as random variables, and what is computed is the loss with expectation; under these assumptions, the loss reduces to the loss of a deep linear network. \citet{tian17} studied ReLU networks with no hidden layers, Gaussian distributed input data and target function a neural network with fixed weights, and found that certain types of critical points are not isolated. \citet{zhouliang18} studied shallow ReLU networks with very mild assumptions on the data, characterized all critical points of the square loss for parameters in certain regions of parameter space (depending on the activation pattern of the neurons, and not covering the whole space), and gave an example of a network for which there is a suboptimal local minimum.
+While not studying critical points of a loss function directly, \citet{grigsbyetal22, grigsbyetal23} studied functional properties of ReLU neural networks, such as ``functional dimension''\footnote{A simplified definition of functional dimension is the rank of the Jacobian of the network with respect to its parameters.}, the level sets of which are contained in level sets of any loss function.

+Finally, the results here show how a trained neural network could take within-class variability to zero.
+This is one of the features of \textbf{neural collapse}, a phenomenon which has been empirically shown by \citet{papyanhandonoho20, hanpapyandonoho22} to emerge when training a neural network towards zero loss.

-\subsection{Outline of paper}
+\subsection{Outline of Paper}